tmolteno/TART/hardware/FPGA/tart_spi/README.md

 ## Naming Conventions
+Some signals are have *_x* tags and/or suffixes, to indicate that they belong to the ~200 MHz (12x the XTAL clock) correlator clock-domain, and others have *_e* for the external crystal (16.368 MHz) clock-domain signals.
+Most of the rest of the signals belong to the bus clock-domain, which is ~100 MHz (6x the XTAL clock).

 ### Wishbone(-like) Interfaces and Signals
 Instead of calling the Wishbone *STALL_I* signal by its proper name, it's instead called *WAT_I*; i.e., WAiT-state.